Methicillin-resistant Staphylococcus aureus: Children

 MRSA is becoming a critical problem in children; studies found 4.6% of patients in U.S. health-care facilities, (presumably) including hospital nurseries, were infected or colonized with MRSA.
 Children and adults who come in contact with day-care centers, playgrounds, locker rooms, camps, dormitories, classrooms and other school settings, and gyms and workout facilities are at higher risk of contracting MRSA.

 Parents should be especially cautious of children who participate in activities where sports equipment is shared, such as football helmets and uniforms.

-Intravenous drug users
+An outbreak in Ireland in late 2025 resulted from bouncy castles.

+People who use injection drugs

 Needle-required drugs have caused an increase of MRSA, with injection drug use (IDU) making up 24.1% (1,839 individuals) of Tennessee Hospital's Discharge System.
 The unsanitary methods of injection cause an access point for the MRSA to enter the bloodstream and begin infecting the host.
 Furthermore, with MRSA's high contagion rate, a common risk factor is individuals who are in constant contact with someone who has injected drugs in the past year.